-- The program has written policies and procedures on operations, transactions, or tasks that have legal implications. - The program regularly reviews policies that are informed by best practices, available evidence, and policy issues in higher education. - The program has procedures, systems and guidelines consistent with institutional policy for responding to threats, emergencies, and crisis situations and disseminate timely and accurate information to students, other members of the institutional community, and appropriate external organizations during emergency situations.
+- VMPS has written policies and procedures on operations, transactions, or tasks that have legal implications. - VMPS regularly reviews policies that are informed by best practices, available evidence, and policy issues in higher education. - VMPS has procedures, systems and guidelines consistent with institutional policy for responding to threats, emergencies, and crisis situations and disseminates timely and accurate information to students, other members of the institutional community, and appropriate external organizations during emergency situations.

-Rationale: organizations during erriergency situations.
-6.3 Har • Rationale: rassment and Hostile Environments Program personnel neither participate in nor condone any form of harassment or activity that demeans persons or creates an intimidating, hostile, or offensive environment.
-6.4 Cop • Rationale: byright Compliance The program purchases or obtains permission to use copyrighted materials and instruments and include appropriate citations on materials and instruments.
-6.5 Gov vernance The program informs personnel about internal and external governance organizations that affect
+6.3 Harassment and Hostile Environments

+• VMPS personnel neither participate in nor condone any form of harassment or activity that demeans persons or creates an intimidating, hostile, or offensive environment.

+6.4 Copyright Compliance

+• VMPS purchases or obtains permission to use copyrighted materials and instruments and includes appropriate citations on materials and instruments.

+• VMPS informs personnel about internal and external governance organizations that affect programs and services.

-- 1. What are the crucial legal, policy and, governance issues faced by the program, and how are they addressed? - 2.
+- 1. What are the crucial legal, policy and, governance issues faced by VMPS, and how are they addressed? - 2.
 How are personnel instructed, advised, or assisted with legal, policy, and governance concerns? - 3.
 How are personnel informed about internal and external governance systems?

-Part 7.
-DIVERSITY, EQUITY, AND ACCESS
+Part 7: DIVERSITY, EQUITY, AND ACCESS

 - 1. Diversity statements - 2.
 Goals and objectives related to diversity, equity, and access - 3.
 Training plans and agendas for personnel - 4.
 Lists of programs and curriculums related to diversity, equity, and access - 5.
 Personnel policies, procedures, and/or handbook (specifically statements against harassment or discrimination) - 6.
+Facilities audit

-Facilities audit - 7.
-Assessment results such as participation rates, demographics, campus climate, and student needs
+7. Assessment results such as participation rates, demographics, campus climate, and student needs